honojs/middleware/packages/oauth-providers/README.md

 # OAuth Providers Middleware

 Authentication middleware for [Hono](https://github.com/honojs/hono).
-This package offers a straightforward API for social login with platforms such as Facebook, GitHub, Google, and LinkedIn.
+This package offers a straightforward API for social login with platforms such as Facebook, GitHub, Google, LinkedIn and X(Twitter).

 ## Installation